 If I had my way – in a world where the web was a land and I somehow became king – I’d be in charge of all comment sections.
-I might even get rid of most of them.
+I might even get rid of some of them.
 This isn’t censorship, it’s common sense.

 I mean, have you read comment sections lately?
 Even on the nicest web sites, read by calm, normal, mature people who have jobs and kids and a mortgage and access to good healthcare, you’ll find comment sections that somehow devolve into arguments, attacks, off-topic rants, insults, and links to sites offering you fantastic info on how to make $50 an hour from home.
 (I’m not talking about the people who comment here.
 You folks are smart and nice and good-looking and smell like roses.)

 But I’d rather see comment sections on sites rather than resource everything to social media.
 With a few tweaks, we can save them!
 Having been online for about 19 years, I’ve seen a lot of comment sections and I’ve even been in charge of several.
 Here are my tips on how we can actually have comment sections online without everything going to shit (if it’s not too late already).
 If we band together, we can do this.

 Everything in moderation.
 I’m not sure why every single site/blog doesn’t put every single comment section in moderation first.
 At what point did we decide, “hey, let’s make it so anyone can post anything they want at anytime!”
 In what world does this make sense?
 If you hold every comment for moderation, that immediately cuts down on the number of idiots you’re going to get and you’ll see spam in the queue before it hits the site.
 Part of running a site or a publication or a forum is you have to play the role of editor.
 You’ll be able to review the comments ahead of time and create the type of site you want.